HOME WISE Uranium Project > Mining & Milling > Issues >

 In October 2002, Cameco submitted to CNSC a project proposal for the recycling of waste materials from the Blind River refinery and the Port Hope conversion facility (both located in Ontario) at its Key Lake uranium mill.
 Up to about 1500 tonnes per year of "recyclable product" with an uranium contents of 4% would be added to the normal ore feed of the mill to recover the uranium contained.

-> Download Additional Information - Environmental Assessment Study Report (EASR) for Uranium Recycle Project, October 2004 external link (440k PDF)
+> Download Additional Information - Environmental Assessment Study Report (EASR) for Uranium Recycle Project, October 2004 (440k PDF)

 CNSC approves license renewal of Key Lake